By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Do you read about people’s giant stockpiles of food and wonder, “Where the heck do they find those giant 50-pound bags of grains?” or “How on earth do they afford that extra food on top of the high cost of their day-to-day groceries?”

-My inbox has been flooded lately with people looking for ways to rapidly expand their food storage supplies.
-I wrote about building a 30-day food supply quickly, but honestly, that article is for absolute beginners with no stockpile whatsoever.
+You can build a 30-day food supply quickly using food buckets, but honestly, that strategy is for absolute beginners with no stockpile whatsoever.
 If you’re working on building a serious, long-term food supply, it’s going to be a lot more cost effective to purchase bulk quantities of high-quality staples.

 A lot of us are looking for reliable sources of organic food.
 The grocery store is not your best bet.
 Most of the time, they don’t sell in the quantities we’re seeking, and often the quality is low.
 I personally use Amazon to build my grain stockpile, because it gives me access to a wide range of vendors, many of whom offer free shipping.
 Below, I’ll list a few of the items that I personally purchase on a regular basis to add to my pantry.